metzzo/mancala/README.md

 }
 ```

-Now create a new Java package in the src/main folder, by right clicking on the folder in the Project tree.
+Create a new Java package in the src/main folder, by right clicking on the folder in the Project tree.
 I will name the package *at.pwd.choosefirstagent*.
 Create a new class in the newly created package that will contain the agent.
 The name I choose is ChooseFirstAgent.
 This class should implement the MancalaAgent interface, the doTurn method and a toString method.
 It should look something like the following:
 ```
 package at.pwd.choosefirstagent;